vargo96/fkg-mini-project-refinement/README.md

 ## Motivation
 As often done in node classification on knowledge graphs we use the positive and negative examples to learn concepts in description logics.
-This way the classifications should not only be accurate but also explainable by looking at the concept.
-Atleast for domain experts depending on the ontology.
+This way the classifications should not only be accurate but also explainable by looking at the concept, atleast for domain experts depending on the ontology.
 There are even approaches to verbalize description logics to natural language.
 Accordingly, we use a refinement operator for the description logic EL (similar as in the last exercise) and combine this with a simple greedy approach that traverses the search space.
 EL only consists of top,